-Radio Dolfijn started broadcasting in November 1966, hiring transmitter and studio facilities onboard the Laissez Faire, which had previously been used by the unsuccessful American format station, Swinging Radio England.
+Radio Dolfijn started broadcasting on 14th November 1966, hiring transmitter and studio facilities onboard the Laissez Faire, which had previously been used by the unsuccessful American format station, Swinging Radio England.

 The new Dutch language station at first adopted an easy listening format (an alternative to Radio Veronica's Top 40 based programming) but later it too started to play Top 40 music during the evening hours.
 The station attracted a moderate audience in Holland, but was never as popular, or commercially successful, as the 'home based' and longer established Radio Veronica.

 Radio Dolfijn went off the air in February 1967 when the Laissez Faire's aerial mast was damaged during a storm.
 By the time the ship returned to her anchorage off the English coast the broadcasting operation had been taken over by Ted Allbeury's Carstead Advertising Ltd. after the previous owners, Pier Vick Ltd. had gone into voluntary liquidation.